 The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 2nd Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 1st Regular Session, which convenes in January 2023.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-If the status of a bank as an insured bank is terminated by the federal deposit insurance corporation or the superintendent finds that a bank is in such an unsafe or unsound condition that it is or will become unable to meet the anticipated demands of its depositors and that the condition cannot be corrected by the procedures of chapter 1, article 5 of this title or section 6-137, the superintendent may immediately take possession and control of the bank and in such event shall, through the attorney general, apply to the superior court for the appointment of a receiver for the bank.
-The court may act upon the application forthwith and without notice to any person.
-If at any time the court finds that no ground for receivership exists, the receivership shall be dissolved and the superintendent's possession terminated.
+If the status of a bank as an insured bank is terminated by the federal deposit insurance corporation or the deputy director finds that a bank is in such an unsafe or unsound condition that it is or will become unable to meet the anticipated demands of its depositors and that the condition cannot be corrected by the procedures of chapter 1, article 5 of this title or section 6-137, the deputy director may immediately take possession and control of the bank and in such event shall, through the attorney general, apply to the superior court for the appointment of a receiver for the bank.
+The court may act on the application forthwith and without notice to any person.
+If at any time the court finds that no ground for receivership exists, the receivership shall be dissolved and the deputy director's possession terminated.